On the Joint Optimization of Energy Harvesting and Sensing of Piezoelectric Energy Harvesters: Case Study of a Cable-Stayed Bridge: Introduction

 \section{Introduction}

 While the primary function of piezoelectric energy harvesters (PEHs) is to produce electricity from various vibration sources, there is a growing interest to use the same device as a sensor to detect various environmental contexts.
-For example, researchers have recently demonstrated that attaching a PEH to a wearable device can not only generate electricity from human activities, but the generated electrical signal can also be directly used as a signature to characterise the activity, i.e., running, walking, jumping ~\cite{khalifa-tmc2018,ma2018sehs,ma-tmc2022}.
-Similarly, attaching the PEH device under a vibrating bridge not only generates electricity from the bridge vibrations, the generated voltage responses can be used to detect events of interest such as detecting times of vehicle's entry and exist to the bridge~\cite{zhang2018experimental}, identifying train passages~\cite{cahill2018vibration} or even detecting bridge damages~\cite{fitzgerald2019scour}.
-A key benefit of using a PEH as a sensor is that it eliminates the powering requirement of a separate dedicated sensor, such as an accelerometer or strain gauge, thus advancing the possibility of realizing completely self-powered wireless Internet of Things sensors ~\cite{survey-ma-2019}.
+For example, researchers have recently demonstrated that attaching a PEH to a wearable device can not only generate electricity from human activities, but the generated electrical signal can also be directly used as a signature to characterise the activity, i.e., running, walking, jumping \cite{khalifa-tmc2018, ma2018sehs, S9246290}.
+Similarly, attaching the PEH device under a vibrating bridge not only generates electricity from the bridge vibrations, the generated voltage responses can be used to characterise events of interest such as detecting times of vehicle's entry and exist of the bridge~\cite{zhang2018experimental}, identifying train passages~\cite{cahill2018vibration} or even identifying bridge damage~\cite{fitzgerald2019scour}.
+A key benefit of using a PEH as a sensor is that it eliminates the need for a separate dedicated sensor, such as an accelerometer or strain gauge, and hence the produced energy can be utilised to more efficiently power other parts of the system, e.g. a transciever, which can be used to send data to the cloud.
+This concept was coined as Simultaneous Energy Harvesting and Sensing (SEHS) system in~\cite{ma2018sehs}.

 For a PEH device to act as an effective sensor, it has to be designed with the dual purpose of achieving efficient energy harvesting as well as high sensing accuracy.
-Although, significant progress has been made in designing efficient PEH from the energy harvesting points of view~\cite{hurtado2022shape,peralta2020parametric,lee2022piezoelectric}, little is known about the impact of PEH design parameters, such as its geometrical shapes on its sensing performance.
-The intent of this work is to explore PEH design spaces to understand the impact of design configurations on both energy harvesting as well as sensing accuracy.
-The knowledge gained from this exercise allows dual-function PEHs' design that are favourable for both energy harvesting and sensing.
-To realize our goal, we evaluated both energy harvesting efficiency and vehicle speed sensing accuracy of six different shapes of a cantilever-type PEH fed by an extensive vibration dataset collected from a large-scale operating cable-stayed bridge.
-Our results reveal that both energy harvesting efficiency and sensing accuracy depend significantly on the shape of the PEH, and there exist configurations with more favourable harvesting and sensing performances.
-This finding indicates potential opportunities for jointly optimizing energy harvesting and sensing for various types of PEH devices and applications.
+Although, significant progress has been made in designing efficient PEH from the energy harvesting point of view~\cite{hurtado2022shape,peralta2020parametric,lee2022piezoelectric}, little is known about the impact of PEH design parameters, such as its geometrical shape, on its sensing performance.